LivInTheLookingGlass/Euler/README.md

 The repo is divided into sections for each language.
 The top-level Makefile will direct recipes using prefixes

-- make c_____ will go to the c Makefile
+- `make c*` will go to the c Makefile
+- `make cs*` will go to the csharp Makefile
-- make py______ will go to the python Makefile
+- `make py*` will go to the python Makefile
-- make js______ will go to the javascript Makefile
+- `make js*` will go to the javascript Makefile

-## Footnotes

-1: Windows testing is done on C, Python, and Javascript.
-C compilers are CL (MSVC 2015/2017 x86/x64) and clang

-2: Linux testing is done on Ubuntu 14.04 for C, Python, and Javascript.
-C compilers are gcc, clang, tcc, and pcc.
-The pcc and tcc compilers are marked as allowed failures because tcc implements no optimizations and might have time failures, and pcc seems to have errors including `<math.h>` and `<stdlib.h>`

-3: OSX testing is done on C, Python, and Javascript.
-C compilers are gcc and clang
+For more information, please see the README documents in each section.